 The Fashion & Ethnicity group is led by PhD Candidates Kadian Gosler, Anushka Tay, and Rawan Maki.
 In 2019, Anushka and Kadian convened the ‘Fashioning Inclusivity Symposium’ funded by the LCF PhD Student Hub and Techne-AHRC.
 The symposium-initiated discourse on how the field of fashion could be developed in the most inclusive ways possible, by practitioners, researchers, historians, teachers and students.

 Kadian Gosler is a theory and practice-led PhD candidate within the UAL Fashion and Textile and Design department.
 Her interdisciplinary interests include fashion design processes, experience-centred and emotion-centred design, wearable technology, dress and embodiment, and Black women's sexuality, femininity and ageing.
 Her PhD explores experience through a multi-perspective approach in the design and development of Bra Wearables — a subsection of smart bras.
 Kadian's extensive educational background in intimate apparel and professional career as a lingerie designer & merchandiser in New York City informs her practical approach and interests in the future of the field.

 Anushka is a Techne-AHRC funded PhD candidate at the London College of Fashion.
 Her PhD entitled 'Chinoiserie Outside China 1945-present' is a multi-generational investigation of British Chinese dress histories, considering the implications of Chinoiserie fashion design and diasporan Chinese dress.
 Her research combines interviews with close object analysis of dress, and is informed by her practice-based background as a costume designers and maker.

 Rawan Maki is a PhD researcher in Design for Sustainability at London College of Fashion.
-Her research explores social, material, behavioral and structural transitions required to move towards sustainability in the Gulf and Arab world, using Bahrain as a case study.
+Her research explores social, material, behavioural and structural transitions required to move towards sustainability in the Gulf and Arab world, using Bahrain as a case study.

 Rawan is also a designer of an eponymous fashion label and a coordinator for Fashion Revolution.
 Her label has been displayed on runways and events in New York, London, Berlin, Beirut, Dubai, and Riyadh.
 In August 2019, Forbes Middle East recognized Rawan Maki as one of the pioneering female designers behind brands.